soil-initiative/stacks/proposals/stacks/Overview.md

   ) ;; $finish : [externref]
 )
 ```
-The `$fulfill` function attaches the given `stacksegref` and switches to it with the `$fulfill` event, which is used to indicate that the value the stack was waiting for has been provided (as the payload of the event).
+The `$fulfill` function attaches the given `stacksegref` and switches to it with the `$fulfilled` event, which is used to indicate that the value the stack was waiting for has been provided (as the payload of the event).
 That stack might finish, indicating the `$main` program is all done, in which case it "returns" with the `$finished` event and the result of the payload.
 So `$fulfill` catches that event and returns its payload.
 However, the stack might also end up waiting for some other promise.